JohnNobody-3af744f30980b7458372/star-contractions/README.md

 # Star contraction

-## Plots

-This repository contains only plots and not the instances and computation logs used to generate them due to their size.
-Instances and logs can be found at https://github.com/JohnNobody-3af744f30980b7458372/star-contractions-logs
+This repository contains the code of our star contaction algorithm, generated plots and instances and logs used to make them.